LAW ON PROPERTY | ROBLES VS COURT OF APPEALS 328 SCRA 97, G.R. No. 123509, March 14, 2000

 FACTS

-of land who has been the sole payor of the real estate taxes for more than 20
+Hilario, a co-owner of land who has been the sole payor of the real estate taxes for more than 20 years.

 ISSUE

-Hilario has acquired through prescription the share of other co-owners who are
+Whether Hilario has acquired through prescription the share of other co-owners who are his siblings.

 RULING